 - Block periodization — Hypertrophy → Strength → Peaking phases

 Regardless of the model, each approach works best when specific progression triggers are embedded directly into the template — see our progressive overload training program guide for progression rate benchmarks and trigger templates by training level.
+For a full comparison of all three periodization models and when to apply each based on client training age, see the strength training periodization guide.

 Step 6: Deliver the Program